struppigel/PortEx/README.md

 PortEx
 ======

-Java library to analyse Portable Executable files with a special focus on malware analysis.
+### Welcome to PortEx

+PortEx is a Java library for statical malware analysis of Portable Executable files.
-This project is written in Java and Scala, but targeted for Java applications.
+PortEx is written in Java and Scala, but targeted for Java applications.

-So far it supports:
+### Features (so far)

 * Reading Header information from: MSDOS Header, COFF File Header, Optional Header, Section Table
 * Dumping of: MSDOS Load Module, Sections, Overlay, embedded ZIP, JAR or .class files